tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

   </figcaption>
 </figure>

-This is the simplest blend mode, *normal*, where the upper 'layer' completely conceals anything beneath it.
-We may not have actual layers, but conceptually, this can be visualised as such.
+This is the simplest blend mode, *normal*, where the upper 'layer' completely conceals everything beneath it (the rainbow colours).
+We may not have actual layers, but can conceptually visualise the idea as such:

 <figure>
   <img src="{{ site.url }}/img/pitl06/filters-and-blends-blend-normal.png" />